 Maintain your floors to keep them looking great, longer

 Once the installation of your new floors is complete, it’s time to look to the future and pivot to floor maintenance.
-This article will review tips for maintaining the four types of floors Revere Construction and Roofing specializes in: hardwood floors, carpet, tile, and epoxy coating.
+This article will review tips for floor maintenance for the four types of floors Revere Construction and Roofing specializes in: hardwood floors, carpet, tile, and epoxy coating.

 The goal is to teach you how to keep your new floors looking as fresh as possible for the foreseeable future.
 Doing so will extend the lifespan of your flooring, as well as preserving the vibrancy and quality of your chosen flooring type.

-There are many obstacles to keeping your flooring looking brand new.
-Foot traffic, water damage, pets, time since installation, and the ambient atmosphere will all contribute to how long your flooring maintains the brand-new look and feel.
+There are many obstacles to floor maintenance and keeping your flooring looking brand new.
+Foot traffic, water damage, pets, time since installation, and the ambient atmosphere will all contribute to how long your flooring maintenance helps maintains the brand-new look and feel.

 With a few steps, you can help keep your flooring in its optimal condition.

 Floor Maintenance Tips

 The following are best practices for each type of flooring.
 Implement based on the kind of flooring you have in your home.